seangoodvibes/DelugeDocs/docs/contributing/style-guide.md

 # Documentation style guide

-To make the documentation consistent and accessible, you should try to align your writing with the following style standards when you contribute documentation.
+To make the documentation consistent and accessible, you should try to align your content with the following style standards.

+Best effort is much more important than perfection.
+Follow the style guide as best you can and allow others to edit your content to bring it in line with the style standards.

 ## Writing Deluge instructions